SSWConsulting/SSW.Rules.Content/rules/use-source-control-for-powerapps/rule.md

 Source control is essential for any software development project, and Microsoft Power Apps solutions are no exception.
 Here are some reasons why you would want to use source control like GitHub or Azure DevOps for your Power Apps projects:

-- **Versioning**: Keep track of changes made to your Power Apps solutions over time.
+- **Versioning** - Keep track of changes made to your Power Apps solutions over time.
-- **Collaboration**: Enable multiple developers to work on the same Power Apps project simultaneously.
+- **Collaboration** - Enable multiple developers to work on the same Power Apps project simultaneously.
-- **Audit Trail**: Maintain a history of who made what changes and when.
+- **Audit Trail** - Maintain a history of who made what changes and when.
-- **Rollback**: Easily revert to a previous version if something goes wrong.
+- **Rollback** - Easily revert to a previous version if something goes wrong.
-- **Branching and Merging**: Work on new features or bug fixes in isolation before integrating them into the main project.
+- **Branching and Merging** - Work on new features or bug fixes in isolation before integrating them into the main project.
-- **Automated Deployment**: Integrate with CI/CD pipelines for automated testing and deployment.
+- **Automated Deployment** - Integrate with CI/CD pipelines for automated testing and deployment.

 <!--endintro-->

-## How to Implement Source Control
+### How to Implement Source Control

-### Exporting Power Apps Solution
+#### Exporting Power Apps Solution

 1. **Open Power Platform CLI**: Open a terminal and navigate to your project directory.